-The purpose of this policy is to inform all stakeholders of Manchester City's (the "Club") safeguarding-related requirements and processes.
-It also presents our standards and expectations to help make sure that every child, young person, and Adult at Risk1 is safe and protected from harm, resulting from abuse, harassment, or neglect.2
+1.1 The purpose of this policy is to inform all stakeholders of Manchester City's (the "Club", "our", "we") safeguarding-related requirements and processes.
+It also presents our standards and expectations to help make sure that every child and 'Adult at Risk' is safe and protected from harm, resulting from abuse, harassment, or neglect.
+Individuals who are within the legal definitions of child or Adult at Risk are within the scope of this policy.